PawseySC/topaz-documentation/README.md

 srun -n 1 --export=all ./gpu_code
 ```
 #### MPI code utilising 2 GPUs
 In the following example we assume that the ``gpu_code`` is a MPI application and can utilise a single GPU per process.
-We run two processes per node, we adjust the ammount of memory per node single by default we would be given only 10gb per process.
-We also use ``--ntasks-per-socket`` option to run a single process per socket in order to maximise memory badwidth between CPU and GPU memory.
+We run two processes per node, we adjust the amount of memory per node single by default we would be given only 10gb per process.
+We also use ``--ntasks-per-socket`` option to run a single process per socket in order to maximise memory bandwidth between CPU and GPU memory.
 ```
 #!/bin/bash -l
 #SBATCH --nodes=1